michaelborck-books/ai-as-a-teaching-partner/booklet/00-front-matter.md

 **1. AI as Scaffolding, Not Replacement**

 You are the expert educator.
-AI is a tool that helps you scale what you already know works—personalized practice, immediate feedback, realistic simulations.
+AI is a tool that helps you scale what you already know works,personalized practice, immediate feedback, realistic simulations.
 AI builds the framework quickly; you ensure it's pedagogically sound and academically rigorous.

 **2. Transparency Over Prohibition**